-The financial aid program at Harvard Law School has two central goals: to help make a legal education accessible to every student in the J.D. program through need-based aid, and to preserve the broadest range of career options for graduates through need-based loan repayment assistance (the Low Income Protection Plan, or LIPP).
+The financial aid program at Harvard Law School has two central goals: to help make a legal education accessible to every student in the J.D. program through need-based aid, and to preserve the broadest range of career options for graduates through need-based loan repayment assistance (the Low Income Protection Plan, or LIPP.)

-It is possible for any student to fully finance the cost a law degree through education loans, regardless of financial need.
+It is possible for any student to finance the cost of a law degree entirely through education loans, regardless of financial need.
 Graduates who enter private law practice find that even a significant loan debt is manageable and represents a wise long-term education investment.
 The average annual education loan payment for recent graduates is about 15% of the annual income for those starting work in the private sector, and any J.D. graduate with eligible education loans can receive loan repayment assistance upon taking a lower-paying job that qualifies for LIPP.